uNetworking/uWebSockets/misc/READMORE.md

 You should use the provided user data feature to store and attach any per-socket user data.
 I think the function is ws->getUserData(), I've forgotten.

+#### WebSockets are valid from open to close
+This is a guarantee, a hard fundamental guarantee.
+In all possible cases, any websocket pointer is completely valid from open to close event.
+No matter what, "error conditions" or not, you will always have exactly 1 close callback per every 1 open callback, they are essentially constructor and destructor of the WebSocekt and **should** drive your RAII data types immediately.
+No need for grabage collection here.

 #### Backpressure in websockets
 Similarly to for Http, methods such as ws.send(...) can cause backpressure.
 Make sure to check ws.getBufferedAmount() before sending, and check the return value of ws.send before sending any more data.
 WebSockets do not have .onWritable, but instead make use of the .drain handler of the websocket route handler.